Maxnflaxl/BeamTerminal/README.md

 - **Pair charts** — candlestick price history across six timeframes, from one minute to one day, alongside a liquidity-over-time chart and fee-tier-aware trade and liquidity activity feeds.
 - **Liquidity position analyzer** — follow a position across multiple add and remove operations, including partial withdrawals, with profit and loss shown in both USD and BEAM.
 - **Assets** — supply and issuance for every confidential asset, the on-chain owner, logos and brand colors, and a built-in registry that flags scam tokens impersonating the real ones.
+- **DAO explorer** — the BEAM DAO's on-chain activity: treasury holdings and value over time, protocol revenue broken down by source, pool, and fee tier, and full governance — proposals, tallies, quorum and turnout, and every individual vote with the voter's stake-weight.
 - **DApp Store** — the full publish history of every app, with verifiable publish and update dates taken from the chain, publisher profiles, social links, and one-click downloads.
 - **Atomic & asset swaps** — open atomic-swap offers, plus the wallet-only asset-to-asset offers that the public explorer can't serve.
 - **Public IPFS gateway** — streams DApp Store content from BEAM's private network, with active content neutralized at the edge and every app pinned automatically.